- 1 Introduction

 Most indigenous European fauna like boars or stags exist in Empire, but obviously they are unlikely to turn up at events.
 The notable exception are horses, which did exist but were wiped out centuries ago.
 Fantastic beasts like trolls and dragons also exist in Empire - some of them as myths, some of them as creatures that you can meet.

-Mundane details of the setting are broadly European in character, so non-European flora and fauna such as lions are not found in the Empire but are known of in foreign lands.
+Mundane details of the setting are broadly European in character, so non-European flora and fauna such as lions are not found across the Empire but are known of in foreign lands and some very specific parts of the Empire.

 What beasts of burden exist?